moom0o/moobotcommands/README.md

 Make sure you have extensive knowlege of JavaScript, Node.JS, and Mineflayer.

 Once a command is created you can create a pull request where the community can comment and may be approved.
 Then it will be added into moobot.
+The commands will remain stored in this github repository as open source.

 Please create an issue for any questions, or suggestions that other people can fill.
 ## Functions